felixlu/awesome-stars/topics.md

 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - Stop renting your intelligence.
 Own it with AnythingLLM.
 Everything you need for a powerful local-first agent experience
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
-- [langgenius/dify](https://github.com/langgenius/dify) - Build Agentic workflows, RAG pipelines, with rich AI model and tool support on one collaborative workspace.
-Deploy on cloud, VPC, or self-hosted, so teams move from prototype to production without reb

 ## rails